icopy-site/awesome/docs/awesome/awesome-qt.md

 > A curated list of awesome tools, libraries, and resources for the Qt framework.

-[Qt](https://www.qt.io) is a powerful cross-platform application development framework, for use primarily (https://github.com/JesseTG/awesome-qt/blob/master/but not exclusively) in C++.
+[Qt](https://www.qt.io) is a powerful cross-platform application development framework, for use primarily (but not exclusively) in C++.
 It's great for GUI applications, but can be used for many other things as well.

 Contributions are welcome!